-The New River Gorge Bridge is located in West Virginia in the Appalachian Mountains.
-It’s a beautiful and huge steel arche bridge that stretches across the New River Gorge.
-Read more to find out the reasons to visit New River Gorge Bridge.
+New River Gorge Bridge is located in the Appalachian Mountains in West Virginia.
+The majestic steel arch bridge stretches across the lush New River Gorge.
+Its breathtaking construction and the beautiful surroundings are just two of many reasons to visit New River Gorge Bridge.

 A breathtaking construction

-And the height of New River Gorge Bridge is as spectacular as its length.
-With a height of 876 feet (267 m) above the river, New River Gorge Bridge is also one of the heighest vehicular bridges in the entire world.
+Not only is the length of New River Gorge Bridge impressive.
+The height of New River Gorge Bridge is as spectacular as its length.
+With a height of 876 feet (267 m) above the river New River Gorge Bridge is also one of the highest vehicular bridges in the entire world.

 The bridge is easily accessible

-Maybe you’re going to spend a whole day in the area, or possibly you’re just in need of a short stop after many hours on the road.
+Maybe you’re going to spend whole days in the area, or possibly you’re just in need of a short stop after many hours on the road.
 No matter which, the short walk to the Bridge Overlook right by the side of U.S. Route 19 will make you amazed.

-The steel arch bridge itself is impressive and the green mountainous surroundings with the water flowing at the bottom of the gorge absolutely doesn’t make it less so.
+When you park your car you’re just steps away from some truly amazing lookouts.
+The steel arch bridge itself is impressive and the green mountainous surroundings with water flowing at the bottom of the gorge absolutely doesn’t make it less so.

 For amazing time in the outdoors

-Apart from a nice selection of trails to choose from and stairs with more steps than you can imagine, the gorge is home to great fishing locations and rafting activities.
-This gives you a great opportunity to spend some active time in the nature when you visit New River Gorge.
+But the nice selection of trails to choose from is not all.
+The New River Gorge Bridge area is also home to great fishing locations and rafting activities.
+So you really have a great opportunity to spend some active time in the nature when you visit New River Gorge.